royassis/TwitterToElastic/readme.md

 Using kafka streaming API, reads tweets from one topic, filters and inserts into another, based on some key value of tweet.

 ##### TwitterToTerminal
-Get tweets using the housebird client and inserts into a kafka topic.
+Get tweets using the housebird client and print on screen.

 ## Cavets
 #### Tweeter API